Tusharpal353/MERN/README.md

-# Here is all code the notes will be uploaded shorthly
+# Here is all the code,  notes will be uploaded shorthly